 Lofts For Sale in Chicago IL

-Chicago witness a gradual abandonment of what were once highly productive workspaces.
+Chicago lofts witnessed a gradual abandonment of what were once highly productive workspaces.
 With so much raw space housed within what had become obsolete factories and warehouses, the million-dollar question became what to do with these structures.
 The answer; recycle them.
 Hence began the conversion of these massive working spaces into living spaces, or, lofts.

 While the original Chicago converted lofts date back to the early 1960s, located Chicago Lofts for sale in warehouses and used conjointly with manufacturing plants, Areas like Printers Row in Chicago's South Loop had some decades to go before they became trend-setters.
 Come the 1960s, loft living took on a new meaning.
 Beginning to separate from their association with industrial, old warehouses, lofts started to be recognized for all their benefits.